nhjschulz/EInkPicFrame/README.md

 ## Used Tools

-The project is build using only opensource software tools, which are available for free.
+The project is build using open source tools only.
+All of them are available for free.
 The following table shows the tools and versions used during development:

 |Tool                  |   Usage                   | Version   | Link                                                           |
 |----------------------|---------------------------|-----------|---------------------------------------------------------------------|